-I know that some people are uncomfortable talking about their faith, or even having other people talk about theirs.
-However, the times are changing and these days, we talk about EVERYTHING.
-I think too often people self-impose restrictions that no one else can legally put on them, or even that basic peer-pressure would impose.
-We’re not in High School anymore and we don’t have to be worried about not being in the cool club because we actually live out what we say we believe on Sunday mornings.
+Some people have decided to self-impose restrictions that no one else has legally put on them, or even that basic peer-pressure would impose.
+We’re not in High School anymore and we don’t have to be worried about not being in the cool club because we actually live out Monday through Friday what we say we believe on Sunday mornings.

-The Core Values of REF Dallas are (in this specific order):
+The Core Values of REF Dallas are, in this specific order:

 • Show Love